Last Updated on

 Many who do not regularly consume wine assume that aged wine is always preferable, but this simply is not the case.
-What aging does do is refine flavor notes and add complexity to wine–which is ideal for smoother, richer and full body wines but less so if you’re looking for wines with bright acidity.
+What ageing does do is refine flavour notes and add complexity to wine–which is ideal for smoother, richer and full body wines but less so if you’re looking for wines with bright acidity.

 - Cream-based spaghetti pairs well with aged wines, if you prefer.
 Aging will add toasty vanilla notes and make the wine taste more complex and rich.
 That said, aged wines are best with a simple cream based spaghetti.
 If you are adding lots of seasoning and other add ons, you may or may not prefer it as much.